jacecotton/tcds/utilities/WebComponent/README.md

 # WebComponent
 `WebComponent` is a [class mixin](https://justinfagnani.com/2015/12/21/real-mixins-with-javascript-classes/) for [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).

-Primarily, it seeks to bridge only one gap in the native [Web Components API](https://developer.mozilla.org/en-US/docs/Web/Web_Components): stateful, declarative templating.
-To that end, its core feature is accepting a `template` string, converting it to HTML, and diffing it against the element's shadow DOM when requested to do so.
-It then provides a limited set of methods to control and interact with this process.
+It simply adds support for declarative templating with reactive data-binding.

 It does not attempt to abstract away boilerplate, provide extra utilities and conveniences, alter the basic experience of creating custom elements, or directly extend the native API.
+It deliberately embraces the browser's component model rather than offering a new one.

 ## Getting started
 Defining a Web Component works like defining any other custom element, only instead of extending an element interface directly, extend it with the `WebComponent` wrapper.